 Also of note, the waves here can be fairly unpredictable, so it is best to stay close to shore as possible.

 In Tarifa, a small town in Cadiz in Spain’s Andalusia region lies beautiful Playa de Bolonia.

 This beach is one of those beaches in Spain that are brilliantly suited to the slightly more crowd-shy as a fair few beaches in Andalusia can be quite crowded and this tiny town of Tarifa is relatively lesser known by visitors to the region.

-If you’re also up for a bit of culture or history thrown into your sun-soaking time, this is a perfect beach for you as once you’re done relaxing in the sand, you can head off to check out the columns of the ancient Roman ruins of Baelo Claudio.
+If you’re also up for a bit of culture or history is thrown into your sun-soaking time, this is a perfect beach for you as once you’re done relaxing in the sand, you can head off to check out the columns of the ancient Roman ruins of Baelo Claudio.

 9.)
 Playa de Muro

-In sunny Majorca, you’ll find yourself Playa de Muro – one of the best beaches in Spain, thanks to its soft golden sand, beautifully clear water and lots of nice spots to just kick back, relax and take it all in.
+In sunny Majorca, you’ll find yourself in Playa de Muro – one of the best beaches in Spain, thanks to its soft golden sand, beautifully clear water and lots of nice spots to just kick back, relax and take it all in.

 As with any beautiful destination, it can get pretty busy in the summer months (I know you already know stuff like this but I just feel it’s still worth mentioning anyway), though it is generally far more private than many other nearby options that are considerably less scenic.

 Stop by Restaurante Chivas afterwards for some of the best paellas you will find anywhere on the island.

 Playa de Cofete lies in Morro del Jabble (in Fuerteventura) and is just the beach for those looking for a bit of solitude with their beach time.